KauzClay/docs-tap/workloads/spec-reference.hbs.md

 The `gitops_sub_path` parameter is deprecated.
 Use `deliverable.spec.source.subPath` instead.

 The `--service-account` flag sets the `spec.serviceAccountName` key in the deliverable object.

 To configure the `serviceAccount` parameter, use `--param serviceAccount=SERVICE-ACCOUNT`.

-For details about RBAC and how `kapp-controller` uses the ServiceAccount provided to it using the `serviceAccount` parameter in the `deliverable` object, see [kapp-controller's Security Model](https://carvel.dev/kapp-controller/docs/v0.41.0/security-model/) in the Carvel documentation.
+For details about RBAC and how `kapp-controller` uses the ServiceAccount provided to it by using the `serviceAccount` parameter in the `deliverable` object, see [kapp-controller's Security Model](https://carvel.dev/kapp-controller/docs/v0.41.0/security-model/) in the Carvel documentation.